 3. Prepare the vegan chorizo

 Slice your vegan chorizo up into bitesize chunks.
-Heat up a non-stick frying pan on a medium to high heat with some oil.
+Heat up a non-stick frying pan on medium to high heat with some oil.
 Fry off the chunks for about 4 minutes, until the skin on the sausages has browned and gone crispy.

 You’ll then want to set aside for a moment whilst you start working on your sauce.